ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-9-3.md

-Chapter: Techniques for Scaling Decision-Making across Teams and Departments
+Techniques for Scaling Decision-Making across Teams and Departments
 ============================================================================

 In this chapter, we explore techniques for scaling decision-making across teams and departments using network science and complexity theory.
 As organizations grow in size and complexity, effective decision-making becomes increasingly challenging.
 By incorporating these techniques into their decision-making processes, organizations can ensure that decisions are made efficiently, collaboratively, and consistently across various teams and departments.
 This chapter outlines key strategies for scaling decision-making and maximizing organizational performance.